mysticetus-inc/dotcom/site/content/_index.md

 {{< components/social-proof
-	title = "Customers see the value in Mysticetus" subTitle = "Experience the difference in your next anthropogenic operation with the dedicated Mysticetus team by your side." testimonialText = "We had operational issues at 4:30 in the morning.
+	title = "Customers see the value in Mysticetus" subTitle = "Experience the difference in your next operation with the dedicated Mysticetus team by your side." testimonialText = "We had  issues at 2:30 in the morning.
 The Mysticetus team immediately responded to our call and helped us address our issues quickly." testimonialName = "Rick, Seismic Operations Director"
 	testimonialImage = "img/testimonials/rick.jpg"
 >}}

 {{< components/call-to-action
-	title= "More than $1.6 million in operational costs saved with Mysticetus." subTitle= "Compared to traditional methods, Mysticetus brings tremendous operational cost savings to anthropogenic operations by preventing false shutdowns and delays." button1Text="Request a Demo"
+	title= "More than $1.6 million in operational costs saved in 4 months with Mysticetus." subTitle= "According to a 2016 case study (Cook Inlet Seismic Survey), Mysticetus brings tremendous operational cost savings by preventing false shutdowns and delays." button1Text="Request a Demo"
 	button1Link="demo"
 	button2Text="Ask a Question"